amayuelas/NNKGReasoning/README.md

 You can find some examples on how to execute the code can be found on `examples.sh`

+**Data**
+To evalute the models, we have used standard evaluation datasets (FB15k, FB15k-237, NELL995) as in th BetaE paper.
+It can be downloaded [here](https://drive.google.com/drive/folders/1vCPaHL0RqksyVcaE_jFzpWIAe7DdeSzo?usp=sharing).

 **Citations**

 If you use this repo, please cite the following paper.